lconcia/life_sciences_ml_at_tacc/docs/section2/linear_classification.rst

 Classification: A First Look
 ============================

-In this module we introduce the classification problem, work with some initial examples, and describe the training and testing phases involved in creating a classifier.
+In this section we introduce the classification problem, work with some initial examples, and describe the training and testing phases involved in creating a classifier.
 We also take a first look at validation and overfitting.

-By the end of this module, students should be able to:
+By the end of this section, students should be able to:

 1. Describe the classification problem.
 2. Describe at a high level the linear classifier and the perceptron algorithm.